Franco-Prussian War

-The Franco-Prussian War or Franco-German War, (Note: Guerre franco-allemande de 1870; Deutsch-Französischer Krieg, /de/) often referred to in France as the War of 1870, (Note: Guerre de 1870) was a conflict between the Second French Empire and the North German Confederation led by the Kingdom of Prussia.
+The Franco-Prussian War, occasionally known as the Franco-German War, (Note: Guerre franco-allemande de 1870; Deutsch-Französischer Krieg, /de/) and sometimes referred to in France as the War of 1870, (Note: Guerre de 1870) was a conflict between France and the North German Confederation led by Prussia.
 Lasting from 19 July 1870 to 28 January 1871, the conflict was caused primarily by France's determination to reassert its dominant position in continental Europe, which appeared in question following the decisive Prussian victory over Austria in 1866.

-After a prince of the Roman Catholic branch Hohenzollern-Sigmaringen had been offered the vacant Spanish throne in 1870 and had withdrawn his acceptance, the French ambassador approached Prussian King Wilhelm I at his vacationing site in Ems demanding Prussia renounce any future claims, which Wilhelm rejected.
+After Prince Leopold of Hohenzollern of the Roman Catholic branch Hohenzollern-Sigmaringen had been offered the vacant Spanish throne in 1870 and had withdrawn his acceptance, the French ambassador approached Prussian King Wilhelm I at his vacationing site in Ems demanding Prussia renounce any future claims, which Wilhelm rejected.
 The internal Ems dispatch reported this to Berlin on July 13; Prussian chancellor Otto von Bismarck quickly then made it public with altered wording.
 Thus the French newspapers for July 14, the French national holiday contained translations of Bismarck's press release, but not a report from their own ambassador.
 A crowd in the streets of Paris demanded war, and soon French mobilization was ordered.

-According to some historians, Prussian chancellor Otto von Bismarck deliberately provoked the French into declaring war on Prussia in order to induce four independent southern German states—Baden, Württemberg, Bavaria and Hesse-Darmstadt—to join the North German Confederation.
+According to some historians, Bismarck deliberately provoked the French into declaring war on Prussia in order to induce four independent southern German states—Baden, Württemberg, Bavaria and Hesse-Darmstadt—to join the North German Confederation.
 Other historians contend that Bismarck exploited the circumstances as they unfolded.
 All agree that Bismarck recognized the potential for new German alliances, given the situation as a whole.
 (Note: Ramm highlights three difficulties with the argument that Bismarck planned or provoked a French attack.)

 France mobilised its army on 15 July 1870, leading the North German Confederation to respond with its own mobilisation later that day.
 On 16 July 1870, the French parliament voted to declare war on Prussia; France invaded German territory on 2 August.
 The German coalition mobilised its troops much more effectively than the French and invaded northeastern France on 4 August.
 German forces were superior in numbers, training, and leadership and made more effective use of modern technology, particularly railways and artillery.